 - Recreation and Sports

 - Seniors' services

 Services are indexed using the AIRS Taxonomy of Human Services (https://211taxonomy.org)

 For more information please contact the Halton Community Services Database Coordinator at email@example.com.

-All of the information in our database is gathered directly from the respective organizations.
+All of the information in our directory is gathered directly from the respective organizations.
 We contact all of these organizations on an annual basis to verify the accuracy of the information.
 If we are unable to verify the information the record is removed.
 These procedures are in accordance with the AIRS Standards.

 To suggest a new record please complete the record suggestion form here.
 Your suggestion will be reviewed and we will contact you with our decision.
-Halton Information Providers reserves the right to exclude records from the database.
+Halton Information Providers reserves the right to exclude records from the directory.

 Please locate the record that requires changes by searching or browsing and find the Suggest an Update link near the top of the record (just below the organization name).
 Clicking the Suggest an Update link will bring you to the update page for that record: please follow the instructions on that page.